GEM-benchmark/NL-Augmenter/transformations/character_to_number/README.md

 ## What tasks does it intend to benefit?

 This perturbation would be of special interests to those models that must first recognise hand-writting before carrying out its task.
-It should help increase robustness of such models.
+It should help increase robustness of such models, and allows them to behave more human-like.

 ## Previous Work